Pheburane® Coated Oral Pellets:

 • PALATABLE - Special coating designed to mask the awful taste of NaPB.1

-• PROVEN - Safe & Effective adjunctive therapy1-4
+• PROVEN - FDA-approved safe & Effective adjunctive therapy1-4

 • PELLETS - Very small coated oral pellets – no mixing or syringes needed!